Etiquette and customs in Saudi Arabia

 Eid Al Fitr

 The ninth month of the Islamic lunar calendar marks the holy month of Ramadan.
 This month is dedicated to fasting and reflection.
 During Ramadan, Muslims abstain from drinking and eating from dawn till dusk.
-The month of Ramadan starts at the first sighting of the new crescent moon and lasts for 29 or 30 days — depending on the next crescent sighting.
-The holiday concludes with a three-day holiday and breaking of the fast called Eid Al Fitr.
+The month of Ramadan starts at the first sighting of the new crescent moon and lasts for 29 or 30 days, depending on the next crescent sighting.
+The holiday concludes with a three-day holiday and the breaking of the fast called Eid Al Fitr.

 Important:

 During Ramadan, do not drink or eat in public places.
-You can keep to your normal lifestyle in the privacy of your home — however, outside, avoid breaking the rules of Ramadan in any way.
+You can keep to your normal lifestyle in the privacy of your home.
+However, outside, avoid breaking the rules of Ramadan in any way.

 Eid Al Adha